abdullathedruid/gym_live/CONTRIBUTING.md

    - Write your code
    - Commit regularly with meaningful commit messages
    - Keep commits focused and atomic
+   - Ensure code is properly formatted by running `mix format` before pushing

 3. **Push Changes**
    ```bash
    git push origin feature/your-feature-name
    ```
+   Note: Pull requests with unformatted code will not be accepted.

 4. **Create Pull Request**
    - Go to GitHub repository